 The Interstate Commission for Adult Offender Supervision has set up the Interstate Compact Offender Tracking System ("ICOTS").
 The ICOTS is a web-based infrastructure which facilitates the transfer of supervision of probationers between states.

 According to the Interstate Compact Commission, each year the ICOTS is used to process 150,000 transfer requests.
-It also logs such information as when a person on probation leaves a state, enters a state, his/her probation progress, whether he/she violated probation, and when a case closes.
+It also logs such information as to when a person on probation leaves a state, enters a state, his/her probation progress, whether he/she violated probation, and when a case closes.

 The general public can access limited information about the location of people on probation through the ICOTS Public Portal.
 For further information on the whereabouts of convicted sex offenders, the public may search the Nevada Sex Registry.
 Read our article on the Nevada Sex Registration laws.